MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ## Introduction

-For my 6th F# Advent submission (6 years in a row!!), I worked on combining the lessons I learnt from my last 2 submissions: [2020: Bayesian Inference in FSharp](http://bit.ly/3hhhRjq) and [2021: Perf Avore: A Performance Analysis and Monitoring Tool in FSharp](https://github.com/MokoSan/PerfAvore/blob/main/AdventSubmission.md#perf-avore-a-performance-analysis-and-monitoring-tool-in-fsharp) to develop a Bayesian Optimization algorithm in F# to solve global optimization problems for a single variable.
-Bayesian Optimization is an optimization algorithm compatible with complex black-box objective functions and is used an effort to discern the best parameters based on the specified workload or process.
+For my 6th F# Advent submission (6 years in a row!!), I worked on combining the lessons I learnt from my last 2 submissions: [2020: Bayesian Inference in FSharp](http://bit.ly/3hhhRjq) and [2021: Perf Avore: A Performance Analysis and Monitoring Tool in FSharp](https://github.com/MokoSan/PerfAvore/blob/main/AdventSubmission.md#perf-avore-a-performance-analysis-and-monitoring-tool-in-fsharp) to develop a Bayesian Optimization algorithm in F# to solve global optimization problems for a single variable. __Bayesian Optimization__ is an iterative optimization algorithm used to find the most optimal element like any other optimization algorithm however, where it shines in comparison to others is when the criterion or objective function is a black box function.
+A black box function indicates the prospect of a lack of an analytic expression or known mathematical formula for the objective function and/or details about other properties for example, knowing if the derivative exists for the function so as to make use of other optimization techniques such as [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

 In this submission, I plan to demonstrate how I developed and applied the Bayesian Optimization algorithm to various experiments including one making use of Event Tracing for Windows (ETW) profiles to obtain the best parameters and highlight how I made use of F#'s functional features.
 In terms of using F#, I have had a fabulous experience, as always!
 I have expounded on this [here](#experience-developing-in-fsharp).

 ## Motivation

-The motivation behind this submission is 2 fold:
+The motivation behind this submission is 2-fold:

 1. I have been very eagerly trying to learn about Bayesian Optimization and figured this was a perfect time to dedicate myself to fully understanding the internals by implementing the algorithm in FSharp.
-2. I am yet to find an example (if you know of one, please let me know) that naturally combines Bayesian Optimization with ETW traces to come up with optimal parameters to use.
-I believe the applications of this are many in the field of performance engineer and figured I create reusable components to be used.
+2. I am yet to find a library (if you know of one, please let me know) that naturally combines Bayesian Optimization with Performance Engineer in .NET to come up with optimal parameters to use.
+I believe the applications of this are many in the field of performance engineering and figured I create reusable components that can be leveraged by others.

 ## Goals